KRFOSS/kali-docs/troubleshooting/handling-common-apt-errors/index.md

 Do you want to continue?
 [Y/n] n
 ```

 In the example above, we can see that `pipewire-media-session` was blocking apt from upgrading `kali-desktop-xfce`.
-But after we ask to upgrade it explicitly (note that running "apt install" on a package already installed will in fact upgrade it), we now see what was the issue, and we can confirm that we're Ok with removing `pipewire-media-session`.
+But after we asked to upgrade it explicitly (note that running "apt install" on a package already installed will in fact upgrade it), we now see what was the issue, and we can confirm that we're Ok with removing `pipewire-media-session`.
 That's enough to unblock the situation.

 ### A package needs a newer version, but there is no new version available